 Violent Crimes Statistics

-The following FBI statistics suggest that many of these cases could be prevented and lives saved by citizens owning guns.
-There are many informative articles on US crime.
+There are many informative articles on US crime and the following FBI statistics suggest that many of these cases could be prevented and lives saved by citizens owning guns.

-Burglary statistics show that the past seven years mark an abrupt year-on-year decrease in the burglary offense counts numbers.
+Burglary statistics show that the past several years mark an abrupt year-on-year decrease in the burglary offense counts numbers.
+In fact, in 2019, the burglary rate was 340.5 cases per 100,000.

 Defensive Gun Use Statistics